Seb-geospatial/BlenderMapDEM/README.md

 - Height of image in pixels (`height`)
 - Number of color bands (`bands`)
 - Top left origin location in lat,long (`origin`)
-- Bounds of image in the form of a dictionary containing top, bottom, left, right in lat,long (`bounds`)
+- Bounds of image in the form of a dictionary containing north, south, east, west in latitude and longitude (`bounds`)
 - Elevation value of missing data (`nodata`)
 - CRS in the form of EPSG code (`crs`)